theowenyoung/archive-actionsflow/docs/reference/2-api.md

 # clean

-Clean the dist fokder and cache
+Clean the dist folder and cache

 ```typescript
 import { clean } from "actionsflow";